smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

 The default language would be en_US.

-Regarding who is responsible for the localization process, three steps are proposed:
+Regarding who is responsible for the localization process, two steps are proposed:
 1. English strings (which is default language) must be properly reviewed and maintained by steering committee.
 2. Localized strings are maintained by project maintainer, and steering committee will be responsible for sign off those localized strings.